<< Click to Display Table of Contents >>

 In some situations a user may want to use Insert and Replace in EDP, but do not want to replace all non-null values with null values.

-For example, suppose a lab EDD is received and load into the database.
+For example, suppose a lab EDD is received and uploaded to the database.
 After the data has been loaded, a very simple set of result data is exported to be reviewed by the validator.
 The validator may review the data and add qualifiers.
 In some cases, the validator may determine that a reported detect is actually a non-detect.
 In that case, the validator will need to replace the existing result value with a null value.
 When the validator has completed the data review, the data needs to be loaded back into EQuIS.
-First use Insert and Replace commit types in order to replace the existing result values with the validated null values.
+First use Insert and Replace commit types to replace the existing result values with the validated null values.
 However, Insert and Replace will also overwrite all of the other fields that are not in the simple dataset reviewed by the validator.

 <xs:schema id="SomeEDD" version="1.01.$Revision: 1 $" targetNamespace="http://tempuri.org/ConfigData"